Steve Snitch

-Snitch was born in Kingston upon Hull, and has previous played at club level for Wakefield Trinity (two spells), the Huddersfield Giants and the Castleford Tigers.
+Snitch was born in Kingston upon Hull, and has previous played at club level for Wakefield Trinity (two spells), the Huddersfield Giants, the Castleford Tigers, Doncaster and the Featherstone Rovers.

 Snitch played for Huddersfield in the 2006 Challenge Cup Final from the interchange bench against St. Helens but Huddersfield lost 12–42.
 In 2013 Snitch played for the Cairns based Intrust Super Cup team, the Northern Pride.